The odd spectral localiser via asymptotic morphisms and quasi-projections: Preliminaries

 Let~\( \mathcal{E} \) and~\( \mathcal{F} \) be Hilbert~\( B \)-modules for a \Cst-algebra~\( B \), we write: \begin{itemize} \item \( \Cpt_B(\mathcal{E}) \) for the \Cst-algebra of compact operators on~\( \mathcal{E} \); \item \( \Fin^*_B(\mathcal{E}) \) for the algebra of all finite-rank operators on~\( \mathcal{E}\); \item \( \End^*_B(\mathcal{E}) \) for the \Cst-algebras of bounded adjointable operators on~\( \mathcal{E} \); \item \( \Hom^*_B(\mathcal{E},\mathcal{F}) \) for the space of all~\( B \)-linear, bounded adjointable operators~\( \mathcal{E}\to \mathcal{F} \). \end{itemize} \begin{definition} Let~\( A \) and~\( B \) be \Cst-algebras.
 An \emph{odd unbounded Kasparov \( A \)-\( B \)--module} is a triple~\( (\mathcal{A},E,D) \), where: \begin{itemize} \item \( E \) is a Hilbert~\( B \)-module; \item \( \varrho\colon A\to\End^*_B(E) \) is an \emph{essential} \st-homomorphism, that is, \( \overline{\varrho(A)E}=E \); and \( \mathcal{A}\subseteq A \) is a dense \st-subalgebra; we shall always abbreviate~\( \varrho(a) \) as~\( a \). \item \( D\colon\dom D\subseteq E\to E \) is a self-adjoint and regular operator. \end{itemize} such that: \begin{itemize} \item \( \varrho(a)(D+\mathrm{i})^{-1}\in\Cpt_B(E) \) for all~\( a\in\mathcal{A} \) (and hence for all~\( a\in A \)); \item For every~\( a\in\mathcal{A} \),~\( \varrho(a) \) maps~\( \dom D \) into~\( \dom D \), and~\( [D,\varrho(a)] \) extends to an element of~\( \End^*_B(E) \). \end{itemize} \end{definition}

 \begin{remark} We note that in the common definition of odd unbounded Kasparov modules, \( \varrho\colon A\to\End_B^*(E) \) is \emph{not} assumed to be essential.
-However, this turns out to be necessary for several constructions of the present paper.
+However, this turns out to be necessary for several constructions of the present paper, in particular, in \Cref{app:asymptotic_morphism}.
 Nevertheless, every class in~\( \KK_1(A,B) \) can be represented by an essential odd unbounded Kasparov module.

-If \( A \) is unital, then an essential \st-homomorphism \( \varrho\colon A\to\End_B^*(E) \) is always unital.
-This implies that \( (D+\mathrm{i})^{-1}=\varrho(1)(D+\mathrm{i})^{-1}\in\Cpt_B(E) \).
-If moreover \( B=\C \), then \( D \) has compact resolvent, hence has discrete spectrum. \end{remark}
+If~\( A \) is unital, then an essential \st-homomorphism~\( \varrho\colon A\to\End_B^*(E) \) is always unital.
+This implies that~\( (D+\mathrm{i})^{-1}=\varrho(1)(D+\mathrm{i})^{-1}\in\Cpt_B(E) \).
+If moreover~\( B=\C \), then~\( D \) has compact resolvent, hence has discrete spectrum. \end{remark}

 We follow the line of \cite{Kasparov:K-functor_extension}*{Section 7} to construct an extension of \Cst-algebras from an odd bounded Kasparov module.
 Let~\( \chi\colon \R\to[-1,1] \) be a chopping function, i.e.~\( \lim_{x\to\pm \infty}\chi(x)=\pm 1 \), then the \emph{bounded transform}